 This would be a good option if you are a brand new business just getting started with little funds to have a professional site built.

 You should skip this step entirely if you already have a website and have listed the URL in the business INFO section.

-There are 3 types of users you can add: Owner, Manger and Communciations Manger.
+There are 3 types of users you can add: Owner, Manager, and Communciations Manager.
 Here are the differences in editing capabilities they each have.

 And there you have it.
 A quick overview of the ways you can publish great information and a lot of details about your business using Google Business Listing.
 I encourage you to take advantage of this free tool.

 You have the ability to make a great first impression when someone Googles your business.
 Take the time to get your listing claimed and keep it updated!